d-rec/drec-origin/CONTRIBUTING.md

     git commit -m "fix: resolve issue with..."
     ```

-- **Create Logically Consistent Commits:** Try to make mid-sized commits every few minutes or hours.
-However, the key is to ensure that each commit represents a logically consistent contribution.
-If you have many changes, split them into multiple commits, ensuring each commit has an independent and clear purpose that is well described in the commit message.
+- **Create Logically Consistent Pull Requests:** Each pull request should represent a logically consistent contribution.
+If you have many unrelated changes, split them into multiple pull requests, ensuring each has an independent and clear purpose that is well described in its description.
+You can include multiple small commits in a single pull request.
+Pull requests should be merged using the “Squash and Merge” option to maintain a clean project history.

 - **Break Down Changes:** Make sure each change is logical and standalone.
 Avoid combining unrelated changes in a single commit.
   - Example of good practice: